marian-nmt/marian-examples/training-basics-spm/README.md

 ### Normalization of Romanian diacritics with SentencePiece

 It seems that the training data is quite noisy and multiple similar characters are used in place of the one correct character.
-Barry Haddow from Edinburgh who created the original Python scripts noticed that removing diacritics on the Romanian side leads to a significant improvment in translation quality.
+Barry Haddow from Edinburgh who created the original normalization Python scripts noticed that removing diacritics on the Romanian side leads to a significant improvment in translation quality.
 And indeed we saw gains of up to 2 BLEU points due to normalization versus unnormalized text.
+The original scripts are located in the old Romanian-English example folder in `marian/examples/training-basics/scripts`.
+We do not need to use them here.

 SentencePiece allows to specify normalization or replacement tables for character sequences.
 These replacements are applied before tokenization/segmentation and included in the SentencePiece model.
-Based on these preprocessing scripts from `test`, we manually create a tab-separated normalization rule file `data/norm_romanian.tsv` looking like this (see the [SentencePiece documentation on normalization](https://) for details):
+Based on the mentioned preprocessing scripts, we manually create a tab-separated normalization rule file `data/norm_romanian.tsv` like this (see the [SentencePiece documentation on normalization](https://github.com/google/sentencepiece/blob/master/doc/normalization.md) for details):

 ```
 015E    53 # Ş => S